Gone Troppo: Release

 Gone Troppo was issued on Dark Horse Records in November 1982.
 Warner Bros.
 Records, which distributed Harrison's Dark Horse label, were at a loss as to how to market the album and matched the artist's indifference by failing to promote the release.
 The album peaked at number 108 in the United States and failed to chart at all in the United Kingdom.

-"Wake Up My Love" and "That's the Way It Goes" were included on Harrison's Best of Dark Horse 1976–1989 album, and the title track also appeared on the compact disc version of that 1989 compilation.
+"Wake Up My Love" and "That's the Way It Goes" were included on Harrison's compilation album Best of Dark Horse 1976–1989, and the title track also appeared on the compact disc version of that album.
 No tracks from Gone Troppo were included on the 2009 career-spanning collection Let It Roll.
 "That's the Way It Goes" was covered by Joe Brown and other musicians at the Concert for George in November 2002.

 In 2004, Gone Troppo was remastered and reissued, both separately from and as part of the deluxe box set The Dark Horse Years 1976–1992.
 The reissue added a demo version of "Mystical One" as its sole bonus track.